JaiNasu/pdf-viewer/README.md

 ## Overview
 My private repo "uni_work" pushes a change to a file.
 That is then pushed to /public/latex, which is then used to generate a pdf file using react-pdf.

+## Comments
+In the /public/latex, there are some latex files which you may use.